 And suddenly, it’s pouring rain.

-And just as suddenly clear, sunny and cool.
-Picked up some of the famous Puhoi stinky washed rind cheese before launching.
-Three Dutch, French, German and me in kayaks down the river to the ocean.
-From muddy and narrow to torquoise, open, and heron infested.
-I mostly paddle with Stefan who has built wooden kayaks and complains that Lydie walks too slowly and hitches too much.
+From muddy and narrow to turquoise, open, and heron infested.
+I mostly paddle with Stefan who has built his own wooden kayaks and complains that Lydie walks too slowly and hitches too much.
 I am just happy as can be that I discover such a lovely bunch of people.

 We arrive at Wenderholm chilled by the dropping temperature and look around for a place to camp.
-Paying is a bit complicated and I lead the pack in deciding to pay when discovered.
+The campsite is fee-based and it’s all a bit complicated how to pay, so I lead the pack in deciding to pay if and when we’re discovered.

-But no. Ross is his name and he offers us a spot on his lawn, a little free camping with a drop toilet and running water.
+But no!
+Ross offers us a spot to camp on his lawn, free of charge with a long drop and running water.
 Score!

 We share cheese and beer and laughs before it begins to rain again.